Infertility is a problem of the

 - Use of recreational drugs such as marijuana or cocaine

 - Taking certain medicines

 - Too much heat to the genital area, such as using a hot tub

-A couple is believed infertile if conception does not happen:
+A couple is defined as infertile if conception does not happen in these cases:

 - After 6 months in women over age 35

 - If there are known problems causing infertility

 To diagnose infertility, both the man and the woman are tested.